hermescenter/dontspy.eu/site/content/en/about/index.md

 [[period]]
   title = "[The first campaign](https://dontspyonus.eu)"
-  subtitle = "We targeted all the European Parliament" date_start = "2023-06-01"
+  subtitle = "We targeted all the European Parliament" date_start = "2023-04-01"
-  date_end = ""
+  date_end = "2023-06-14"
   description = "[500+ faces scanned, we tested the flow](https://dontspyonus.eu/post/squared-faces/).
-The operation ended when EP released their sattisfactoty AIAct proposal."
+The operation ended when EP released an AIAct that can be considered a decent achievement."

 [[period]]
   title = "European Surveillane lobby push forward"